-Employers, you know it’s true: your benefits plan can make your company look more attractive, help you recruit and keep top talent, and improve the morale of your workforce.
-While there are standard benefit plan options such as group health coverage, life insurance, and retirement plans, there are other ways that can put you over the top.
+Employers, you know it’s true.
+Your benefits plan can make your company look more attractive, help you recruit and keep top talent, and improve the morale of your workforce.
+While there are standard benefit plan options such as group health coverage, life insurance, and retirement plans, there are other options that can put you over the top.
 Here’s a look at some creative benefits plan offerings for your employees.

 Creative Benefits: Ideas for Your Plan